Moving Day

 The dark forest

-There’s a selection bias when the public web gets this hostile.
-The voices that punch through tend to belong to people whose desire to be seen outstrips their risk calculus, or people who thrive on conflict.
-You look at who’s still talking and it doesn’t exactly inspire you to join in.
-And then the reasons stack up: anything I put out there is either an ego trip, or it gets torn apart, or it gets hoovered up by a corporation for profit.
-With all three of those on the table, of course you don’t want to say anything.
-The reasons not to are so varied and so well-founded that silence starts to feel like the only rational choice.
+And there’s a selection bias once the public web gets this hostile.
+The voices that punch through the noise tend to belong to people whose desire to be seen outstrips their risk calculus, and the people who just genuinely enjoy a fight.
+You look at who’s still talking and it doesn’t exactly inspire you to wade in.
+Add to that the dawning sense that whatever you put out there is going to come across as an ego trip if it lands, get torn apart by strangers if it doesn’t, and either way feed some corporate dataset on the way through.
+Silence starts to feel pretty defensible.

 You can see it in this blog’s own history.
 In 2013 and 2014 I wrote earnest little “share what I’ve learned” posts, including a poetry-adjacent love letter to git commits.
 Then silence.
 Six years of it.
 I came back in 2020 because I got leukemia and that felt important enough to write about.
 Then mostly quiet again.

-There’s a name for this that’s been kicked around a lot lately.
+I recently came across a nice metaphor that ties together this whole arc.
 Yancey Strickler called it the dark forest theory of the internet, borrowing from Liu Cixin’s sci-fi: the forest is dark, and you stay quiet because the predators are listening.
 People retreat to newsletters, group chats, private accounts.
-The public web is for the brave or the reckless.
+What’s left on the public web is mostly the folks willing to take the hits.

 Stepping out

 I work on Miren, a deployment platform.
 I’d been running it on my homelab for a while, all behind Tailscale, all invisible.
+That “no servers on the open web” reflex was a holdover from earlier years of running production infrastructure for a living, when the last thing I wanted off-hours was more of the same.
+The reflex outlasted the conditions that created it, by years.
 At some point the contradiction got hard to ignore: I’m building a tool for putting things on the internet, and I won’t put things on the internet.
 It was time to admit that a little VPS running a blog is not a high-value target.
 The bots will knock on port 22 and move on.

 And there was a practical reason too: using Miren on the open internet is different from using it on a homelab behind a VPN.
 The tech industry calls this “dogfooding,” which never quite captures the right feeling.
 It’s more like being a baker who eats their own cake.
 You get to improve your recipes for the customers tomorrow, and you get to eat cake. …yum.